Quick Summary of Blue Exorcist Kyoto Saga Episode 1

 What’s In This Post

-- A thief trying to steal the Left Eye of the Impure King takes a child hostage.
+A thief trying to steal the Left Eye of the Impure King takes a child hostage.
 Saburota Todo, director of the Deep Deep (branch of the Order of the True) tries to intervene, but the assailant releases miasma and infects everyone in the area.
-Meanwhile, Rin tries to learn to control his blue flames, but he’s frustrated at his lack of progress.
+Meanwhile, Rin tries to learn to control his blue flames, but his lack of progress frustrates him.
 Kirigakure informs him that the two of them are to join Yukio at the hostage situation.When they arrive, they find dozens of people infected by the miasma, including Todo.
 He’s distraught, and he convinces Yukio to let him go into the building to rescue the boy.
 Telling the boy’s mother that she should prepare for the worst, Yukio and Todo enter the building.
 Rin joins them.

-- The find the assailant.
-The boy is severely infected by miasma.
-Yukio is forced to shoot the masked assailant, who vanishes in a puff of smoke.
+The find the assailant.
+Miasma severely infected the boy.
+The immediate danger forced Yukio to shoot the masked assailant, who vanishes in a puff of smoke.
 As Yukio discovers that the Left Eye was fake, Todo kicks him in the back.
 Todo goes on to reveal that he was the mastermind behind the attack.
 He’s now a demon.
 He explains to Yukio that only after he admitted to himself that he hated everything — the Order, people, and the world — could he feel whole.
 He subdues Yukio and escapes.
 The boy is in critical condition, and Yukio has to administer the antidote by hand.
 Initially hesitant because of Todo’s taunts, he overcomes his doubts and saves the boy.
 They reunite him with his mother.

 Mephisto Pheles arrives on scene with Kirigakure to tell them that the Left Eye was really stolen.
 Kirigakure has her familiar searching for it.
 In the meantime, another assailant tried to steal the Right Eye from the Order’s Kyoto office, but the exorcists thwarted him, thought at some cost.
 Mephisto puts Yukio in charge of retrieving the Left Eye; Rin and Kirigakure are to head for Kyoto.